Top Tips for Teaching Your Child to Read

 Word Cards

-Creating word cards with simple words like ‘cat’, ‘dog’, ‘mat’ and ‘hot’ can help to improve your child’s phonetics.
+Creating word cards with simple words like ‘cat’, ‘dog’, ‘mat’ and ‘hot’ can help to improve your child’s phonics.
 Start by getting your child to pick a card and read the word out loud.
 Get them to notice what sounds they can hear at the start, in the middle and at the end.

 To help, you might find it useful to slow it down so that the sounds become clearer to them.
 The more this activity is exercised, the easier it will be for your child to identify the words and start reading.
 Make these cards as colourful as you like with an illustration on the other side to help with memorisation.